M-Serajian/BV-BRC-BrowserTools/README.md

 Additionally, the software can disregard the data that is already retrieved.
 This feature is advantageous in case of errors during the process, allowing for a redo without starting the download from scratch.

-### PatricBrowserTools_Single_CPU.sh
+### BV-BRC-BrowserTools_Single_CPU.sh

-For users who prefer a single CPU approach, the **PatricBrowserTools_Single_CPU.sh** version is available.
+For users who prefer a single CPU approach, the **BV-BRC-BrowserTools_Single_CPU.sh** version is available.
 This version simplifies the data retrieval process by utilizing a single CPU, providing a straightforward and efficient solution for users with specific computational requirements.
-Moreover, **`-report`** works the same for PatricBrowserTools_Single_CPU; however, it does not have **`-l`** since it is single CPU and the process can be tracked directly on termial.
+Moreover, **`-report`** works the same for BV-BRC-BrowserTools_Single_CPU; however, it does not have **`-l`** since it is a single CPU and the process can be tracked directly on the terminal.

 ## Table of Contents